 Improving memory.
-Studies have shown that incorporating saffron into your diet can help improve memory and other mental functions.
+Studies have shown that incorporating saffron into your diet may help improve memory and other mental functions.

 How It Works

 Saffron contains more than 150 volatile compounds, mainly terpenes, terpene alcohol, and their esters.
-However, the main active compound in saffron is crocin, responsible for the color and most of the pharmacological effects of the herb.
+However, the main active compounds in saffron are crocin and safranal, responsible for the color and most of the medicinal effects of the herb.

-Saffron has mainly anti-inflammatory and mildly sedative properties, thanks to the action of crocin on GABA (gamma-aminobutyric acid) production.
-GABA is the main neurotransmitter in charge of lowering excitable activity in the central nervous system, which in turn induces sleep and lowers anxiety symptoms.
-At the same time, crocin lessens the effect of inflammatory processes, mainly muscle pain, and also helps reduce blood pressure.
+Saffron mainly has anti-inflammatory and mild sedative properties, thanks to the action of crocin on GABA (gamma-aminobutyric acid) production.
+GABA is the main neurotransmitter in charge of lowering excitable activity in the central nervous system, which, in turn, induces sleep and lowers anxiety symptoms.1,2 At the same time, crocin lessens the effect of inflammatory processes, mainly muscle pain.3 It also helps reduce blood pressure.4

 In addition, saffron contains large amounts of carotenoids, including zeaxanthin and lycopene, which are necessary for healthy eyesight and may help relieve arthritis pains.

-Saffron reduce the negative effects of insomnia due to the presence of crocin, which acts as a sedative.
+Saffron reduces the negative effects of insomnia due to the presence of safranal, which acts as a sedative.

 Saffron Side Effects

 Saffron is likely safe for most individuals when taken medicinally.
 Potential side effects include dry mouth, anxiety, dizziness, drowsiness, nausea, upset stomach, change in appetite, and headaches.
-Excessive saffron dosages can trigger severe reactions, including the yellowing of the skin, eyes, and mucous membranes, as well as vomiting and diarrhea.
+Excessive saffron consumption can trigger severe reactions, including yellowing of the skin, eyes, and mucous membranes, as well as vomiting and diarrhea.

-Individuals heart conditions or low blood pressure should exercise caution when taking saffron, since it can lower blood pressure.
+Individuals with heart conditions or low blood pressure should exercise caution when taking saffron since it can lower blood pressure.

-Because saffron can affect mood, individuals with bipolar disorder should consult a physician before taking saffron medicinally, since it can interact with certain medications.
+Because saffron can affect mood, individuals with bipolar disorder should consult a physician before taking saffron medicinally as it can interact with certain medications.

-Individuals who are allergic to lolium, olea (includes olive), and salsola plant species should exercise caution when taking saffron, since it can trigger allergic reactions.
+Those who are allergic to lolium, olea (includes olive), and salsola plant species should exercise caution when taking saffron because it can trigger allergic reactions.